Bolivia country profile

 By the middle of 2006, he had renationalised Bolivia's oil and gas industries.

-With the gas money, Mr Morales's administration invested heavily in public works projects and social programmes to fight poverty which reduced by 25% during his government.
-Extreme poverty dropped by 43%.
+With the gas money, Mr Morales's administration invested heavily in public works projects and social programmes to fight poverty.

 In February 2016, Mr Morales lost a referendum that would have allowed him to run for president for a fourth term.